 When facing a sex crime arrest warrant in California, it’s essential to understand your legal rights and options.
 One of the most crucial rights you have is the right to remain silent.
 You don’t have to answer any questions from law enforcement without an attorney present.
 It’s also important to note that anything you say can be used against you in court.
 Therefore, it’s best to avoid making any statements until you have spoken to an experienced criminal defense attorney.

-If you have an arrest warrant, the first step is to turn yourself in and then hire an attorney.
-This approach shows the judges that you’re taking the matter seriously and want to address it.
+If you have an arrest warrant, the first step is to contact and hire an experienced sex crime defense attorney.
+Not only will a capable attorney provide you with valuable guidance, but it will also show the judge that you’re taking the matter seriously and want to address it.
 By being proactive and seeking legal counsel, you’re demonstrating that you’re willing to take responsibility for the situation and work towards a resolution.

-The fact that you have a hired attorney and are willing to turn yourself in and deal with a warrant undermines the prosecutor’s claim that you might try to flee.
+Furthermore, hire an attorney and and deal with your warrant undermines any prosecutor’s claim that you might try to flee.
 In other words, if you were really a flight risk, why would you voluntarily come forward with legal representation?

 The prosecution will also consider whether you pose a threat to the community, based on the details of your case and your criminal history.
 However, with the help of our skilled sex crime defense attorneys, who are among the best in California, we’ll explore this issue more thoroughly and develop a strategy to address it.